 The Audit Committee consists of Messrs.
 Kyte (chairperson), and Shelton.
-The Board has determined that Mr. Shelton is an audit committee financial expert, and is independent under rules of the SEC.
-The Board also believes that Mr. Shelton meets the independence requirements.
-The Audit Committee held a total of four (4) meetings during 2010 and a total of one (1) meeting to date during 2011.
+The Board has determined that Mr. Shelton is independent under rules of the SEC.
+Mr. Kyte, our Chief Executive Officer is not considered independent.
+The Audit Committee held a total of four (4) meetings during 2011 and a total of three (3) meetings to date during 2012.